equalitie/np1sec/doc/np1sec_tutorial.md

     g_room->np1sec_room.message_received(sender, message);
 }
 ```
-Whenever the library needs to send a message it will invoke the virtual `RoomInterface::send_message` function, let's implement it
+Whenever the library needs to send a raw message it will invoke the virtual `RoomInterface::send_message` function, let's implement it
 ```c++
 struct MyRoom : public RoomInterface {
     ...